BS Degree Recommended Course Sequence

 NURN 130 - Pharmacology in Nursing (3 Credits)

-Topics addressed include major drug classifications, pharmacokinetics, pharmacodynamics, pharmacotherapeutics, indications, uses, contraindications, cautions, side and adverse effects, toxicities, drug-drug, drug-food interactions and allergies.
+This course builds upon the foundation acquired in the Human Anatomy and Physiology I, Nutrition for Nursing Majors, and the co-requisite course Human Anatomy and Physiology II.
+Topics addressed comprise major drug classifications, pharmacokinetics, pharmacodynamics, pharmacotherapeutics, indications, uses, contraindications, cautions, side and adverse effects, toxicities, drug-drug, drug-food interactions and allergies.

 NURN 200 - Medical-Surgical Nursing I (8 Credits)

-Establishes the basis for application of critical thinking skills in utilizing the nursing process and Orem's self care theory in organizing nursing care.
+This course provides the basis for application of critical thinking skills in utilizing the nursing process in organizing nursing care.
 The course focuses on nursing management of adult patients with acute health problems.
 Emphasis is on the acute stages of disease as well as health promotion and prevention, nutrition, diagnostics and treatments.
-Nursing care issues are addressed in physiological, pathophysiological and psychosocial contexts.
-Prerequisites: NUR 110
+The course addresses nursing care issues in physiological, pathophysiologic and psychosocial contexts.
+Prerequisites: NURN 110, Co-requisite: NURN 130

 NURN 410 - Populations at Risk (2 Credits)